 Decoupage Gift Box

 Decorate a container to make a cute gift box.
 You can use any box on hand or they have premade boxes at craft stores that are really cute!
 Decoupage with tissue is a great hands on activity for young children.
 Layers of tissue can be easily overlapped and doesn't need to be perfectly laid.
-In fact variation gives each project a unique appearance and neat textures.
+In fact variation gives each project a unique appearance and varied textures.
 Ages 3+

-Foam Brush like these work well.
-You can find them at any craft store and are inexpensive.
+- Foam Sponge Brushes work well and are inexpensive..
+You can find them at any craft store.
 Buy a couple because they can break after a few uses.
 They can be rinsed really well with water and reused if cleaned well.

 - Cover working surface with newspaper and fill a small bowl with Mod Podge.